-- If the Title IX Coordinator determines that the sexual misconduct policy was violated, he or she will refer the matter to the appropriate administrator for disciplinary action in accordance with the applicable disciplinary procedures.
-Disciplinary actions may include, but are not limited to, written reprimands, the imposition of conditions, reassignment, suspension, probation, termination or dismissal. - 2.
-Implementation of disciplinary action against employees will be handled in accordance
+- If the Hearing Panel determines that the sexual harassment and misconduct policy was violated, the Hearing Panel will determine appropriate sanctions and remedies. - 2.
+If the Title IX Coordinator determines that the sexual harrassment and misconduct policy was violated, he or she will refer the matter to the appropriate administrator for disciplinary action in accordance with the applicable disciplinary procedures - Disciplinary actions may include, but are not limited to, written reprimands, the imposition of conditions, reassignment, suspension,